History of Dedham, Massachusetts, 1700–1799: Political sentiment

 In the late 18th century, Massachusetts was a solidly Federalist state.
 Dedham, however, was divided between Federalists and Republicans.
 Federalists began wearing black cockades in their hats while the Jacobins wore red, white, and blue versions in support of the French Revolution.
 When men with different colors in their hats came upon each other in the street, the interactions were bitter and occasionally violent.

 Fisher Ames returned home to Dedham in 1797.
 Upon returning, he was alarmed by the growing number of Republicans in town, led by his brother Nathaniel.
 In 1798 he hosted a Fourth of July party for 60 residents that was complete with patriotic songs and speeches.
 The attendees wrote a complimentary letter to President John Adams, pledging their support should the new nation go to war with France.
 Referring to the XYZ Affair, they wanted France to know that "we bear no foreign yoke--we will pay no tribute."

 Nathaniel Ames wrote in his diary that his brother had convinced "a few deluded people" into signing the letter by "squeezing teazing greazing" them with food and drink.
 Despite his brother the Congressman's efforts, Nathaniel believed that "the Great Mass of People" in the town were with the Republicans.
 For his part, Fisher wrote to Secretary of State Timothy Pickering after the party that "the progress of right opinions" was winning out in Dedham over "perhaps the most malevolent spirit that exists," the Republican Party.

+Fisher Ames was walking down the street one day when he saw his brother denouncing the government to a small crowd as a "hotch potch, a usurpation, a tyranny, a monster."
+Before walking on, Fisher defended the government.
+Later that evening, the situation repeated itself with Nathaniel giving an anti-government speech and Fisher retorting.

 While attending a Town Meeting in Dedham, Fisher Ames rose to speak and delivered one of his "oratorical gems."
 A laborer rose to speak after him and said "Mr. Moderator, my brother Ames' eloquence reminds me of nothing but the shining of a firefly, which gives just enough light to show its own insignificance."
 He then immediately sat down.